-Dr. Karen Frey is Associate Professor of Geography in the Graduate School School of Geography at Clark University.
-Her research interests involve the combined use of field measurements, satellite remote sensing, and GIS to study large-scale linkages between land, atmosphere, ocean, and ice in polar environments.
-Her research includes studies of hydrological and biogeochemical impacts of terrestrial permafrost degradation across Siberia and the biological and biogeochemical impacts of sea ice decline in polar shelf environments.
+Dr. Karen Frey is Professor of Geography in the Graduate School of Geography at Clark University.
+Her research combines the use of field measurements, satellite remote sensing, and GIS to study large-scale linkages between land, atmosphere, ocean, and ice in polar environments.
 Over the past decade, she has conducted field-based research in West and East Siberia, as well as in the Bering, Chukchi, and Beaufort Seas.
-She is currently advising graduate students and conducting research projects in Siberia, Alaska, West Antarctica, the Himalayas, and the Chukchi/Beaufort Seas.
+Her research also includes studies of hydrological and biogeochemical impacts of terrestrial permafrost degradation across Siberia and the biological and biogeochemical impacts of sea ice decline in polar shelf environments.
+Dr. Frey is currently advising graduate students and conducting research projects in Siberia, Alaska, West Antarctica, the Himalayas, and the Chukchi/Beaufort Seas.

 Northern Change Research Laboratory

 Institute at Brown for Environment and Society (IBES)